SEASONS OF DESTINY (BOOK 2)

 She took a deep breath followed by an exasperated sigh.
 “It’s actually Golden Sunny Ray, but I only use Sunny.
 If you’d ever known my neo-hippie mother, you’d understand.”

-Steel glinted in his eyes and venom laced his voice.
+Steel glinted in his eyes and laced his voice.
 “I asked you to leave.”

 He opened his mouth to speak again, but she didn’t need any more warnings.
 “I’m gone!” she said.
-As quickly as she could manage across the rough ground, she made it back to her car and jumped inside.
-Then, before anything else could happen, she drove down the street, not even stopping to shoot pictures of other properties until she was well out of the man’s sight.
+As quickly as she could manage across the rough ground, she made it back to her car.
+Before anything else could happen, she drove down the street, not even stopping to shoot pictures of other properties until she was well out of the man’s sight.